awav/carnd-p1/README.md

+# Udacity Project 1

-This is accomplished first project of Udacity Self Driving Car Course.
+### This is accomplished first project of Udacity Self Driving Car Course.

 It has `P1.ipynb` jupyter notebook with extra explation and `carnd.py` script for testing purposes.
 Run on directory with images: